Jia Hao

 Screenshot illustrating rendering of various glyphs.

-The ghostty embedder is set up to connect to the pty of a tmux session running on the server.
-This means that I can attach to the same session, make changes to the session, and observe them in real time on the Playdate.
+As the pty is a tmux session on a server, I can also attach to the same session separately to make changes and observe them in real time on the Playdate.

-While it would be sufficient to limit the scope to assume that the Playdate is on some secured network, I wanted to support the use case of connecting to a Wi-Fi hotspot, or an unsecured public Wi-Fi.
+While it would be sufficient to assume that the Playdate is on some secured network, I wanted to support connecting to a Wi-Fi hotspot, or an unsecured public Wi-Fi network.
 This meant that I needed to use a secure channel.

-The approach I really wanted to go for was to make the Playdate an SSH client.
-The challenge was that the sources of entropy on the Playdate are not necessarily cryptographically secure.
-I also needed to implement a large portion of the SSH client from std.crypto primitives, or port something like libssh2 over.
+The approach I really wanted to go for was to make the Playdate an SSH client but that didn’t work out.
+I’d need to implement a large portion of the SSH client from std.crypto primitives, or port something like libssh2 over.
 There were also some hiccups with using std.crypto that led to more hand-rolled workarounds that made it much less attractive.
+There’s also no good source of entropy to support per-session cryptographically secure randomness, weakening forward-secrecy.

 To work around the need to hand-roll crypto primitives, I toyed around with offloading crypto to a remote server (similar to drand) since the Playdate appeared to support usessl in its networking APIs.
 The idea was to delegate crypto functionality that was difficult to implement to a fully featured remote server over a secure channel.

-That was when I found that usessl provides confidentiality, but doesn’t actually validate that the remote server provides a valid certificate.
-This invalidates the whole offloading crypto approach.
+That was when I found through a small test with a self-signed cert that usessl encrypts the connection, but doesn’t actually validate the server’s certificate.
+This leaves the app vulnerable to a man-in-the-Middle (MITM) attack, and invalidates the whole offloading crypto approach.

 Development loop

-For development velocity, it is important to take as much manual work out of the loop as possible.
+For speed and autonomous work, it is important to take as much manual work out of the loop as possible.
 Early on, I set up a hacky script for the agent to test its changes on both the Playdate simulator and hardware.
 This slowly grew into screenshot functionality with logs and stack traces (thanks to playdate-reverse-engineering).
 For example, it runs the app on the simulator, waits a few seconds, then prints out:

 attach: tmux attach -t crankshell